Shkunn/TRACKIN_DVIC/README.md

 ### Code informations

 REX is using a **SLAM** algorithm which allows him to locate himself in an environment.
-Thanks to that, he is recording his position every 50cm so thta he could return where he started whenever you want.
+Thanks to that, he is recording his position every 50cm so that he could return where he started whenever you want.

 We've implemented a kind of State Machine so that REX can switch to five mode: